Free-energy variations for determinantal 2D plasmas with holes: Proofs in the one hole case

 \section{Proofs in the one hole case}

 Our general strategy for proving Theorem~\ref{thm:onehole} is as follows:

 $\bullet$ Since we are dealing with $M$ \emph{distinct} charges distributed around $\ba$, we can apply a simple exact formula for the corresponding partition function, originating in~\cite{AkeVer-03,Lambert-20} and used extensively in~\cite{LamLunRou-22}.
+This is based on the fact that our Gibbs state is a conditioned Ginibre ensemble.

-$\bullet$ The formula gives~\eqref{eq:resultonehole} up to the log of a determinant based on the finite $N$ Ginibre correlation kernel.
-Replacing the latter with the infinite area, translation invariant, correlation kernel, and controling the error thus made,~\eqref{eq:resultonehole} follows suit.
+$\bullet$ The formula gives~\eqref{eq:resultonehole} up to the logarithm of a determinant based on the finite $N$ Ginibre correlation kernel.
+Replacing the latter with the infinite area, translation invariant, correlation kernel, and controlling the error thus made,~\eqref{eq:resultonehole} follows suit.